 MArchMaster of Architecture

-Create architecture that harnesses material experimentation and technological innovation to transform the world.
+Create architecture that harnesses material experimentation, new technology, and social innovation to transform the world.

 Overview